mnot/I-D/http-proxy-problem/draft.md

 connection.
 TLS-protected HTTP traffic cannot be cached by intermediaries, removing much of the benefit of the Web to what is arguably one of its most important target audiences.

+It is now becoming more common for a proxy to man-in-the-middle TLS connections (through a variety of means; e.g., installing a trusted CA in browsers, or buying a sub-root certificate), to gain access to the application message flows.

 # Principles for Consideration